 3. Know your packages are safe and sound

-If you’re concerned about packages getting stolen, Amazon can give you a little extra peace of mind.
-One of the most popular is Amazon Key, which allows delivery drivers to drop off packages inside your gate, garage, or home.
+If you’re concerned about stolen packages, Amazon can give you a little extra peace of mind.
+One of the most popular is Amazon Key, which allows delivery drivers to drop off boxes inside your gate, garage, or home.

 It works through smart locks and smart garage door openers that you install.
 Amazon gives your delivery person access via a wireless key.
 In-home delivery is still paused right now due to the pandemic.
 To use in-garage delivery, you’ll need two things: A garage-door opener compatible with the myQ app and Prime membership.